DEGoodmanWilson/luna/docs/https.md

 # {{ page.title }}

+Really, if you're deploying your site using, _e.g._ [Now.sh](https://zeit.co/now), or behind [CloudFlare](https://www.cloudflare.com), there isn't much call for you to explicitly add support for TLS to your Luna-built API.
+But, if you _really must_, read on.

 Luna provides full TLS support out of the box.
 You need only feed Luna two things: A [server certificate](https://en.wikipedia.org/wiki/Transport_Layer_Security#Digital_certificates) and a private key.
 Acquiring these assets is a bit beyond the scope of this document, I am very sorry to say, but a [quick Google search](https://www.google.com/webhp?q=creating+HTTPS+keys) should get you started.
-(But see `example3.cpp` for a fully working example that uses self-signed keys valid for `localhost`—feel free to use those keys for development purposes).
+(But see `examples/TLS.cpp` for a fully working example that uses self-signed keys valid for `localhost`—feel free to use those keys for development purposes).

 Anyway, once you _have_ those two things, you need only pass them to Luna, and Luna will take care of the rest.